 This was not a Friday the 13th movie.
 I don't think it's awful because my memory of the fleeting moment where they play "Sister Christian" is epic.
 If the whole movie was as good as that my memory of that moment, it could have been legendary.
-Fleeting moments aside, it's not a good movie.
+Fleeting moments aside, it's not good.
 The movie was aggressively hetero-normative; one of the only movies to feature a final boy that has absolutely no gay subtext.
 Oh well.
 They don't know me.

 "I have a disorder called alopecia."

 Did I mention that I saw this movie right after a particularly bad breakup and broke down sobbing during the sex scene with Travis Van Winkle and had to leave the theatre?
 Should I have saved that for Secret Week?

 We go back to the campfire with Corey Feldman and he talks to the camera.
 As if we haven't been through enough!
 The credits roll over the actors reciting their lines from thirty years ago, thus propelling me an existential crisis.